-Ronin does a lot of things.
-But there are still tasks you need to undertake to ensure your cloud account is at it's most secure and most functional.
+RONIN does a lot of things.
+But there are still tasks you need to undertake to ensure your cloud account is both secure and functional.

 Enable additional protection to AWS CloudTrail Logs